-This option has been chosen because of the in depth knowledge Alliotts already have of the Trust as well as their expertise, and the value for money represented following a tender process.
+This option has been chosen because of the in-depth knowledge Alliotts already has of the Trust as well as their expertise, and the value for money represented following a tender process.

-The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 In particular, the checks carried out in the current period included: